Wildlife of the Falkland Islands: Fauna

 The archipelago had only one terrestrial mammal upon the arrival of Europeans, the Falkland Islands wolf (also known as warrah), found on both major islands.
 It was traditionally thought that Patagonian Indians once brought the warrah to the islands as a hunting dog.
 However, a 2009 DNA study by scientists at UCLA suggested that the warrah arrived on the islands long before humans migrated to the New World.
 It possibly arrived through crossing an ice-bridge at a time of low sea-levels, such as particularly cold periods 340,000 years ago, 150,000 years ago or 25,000 years ago.
 Its nearest relative was the maned wolf, an extant South American canid.
 It became extinct in the mid-19th century as human settlement spread.
-14 species of marine mammals including killer whales, Peale's dolphins, Commerson's dolphins, leopard seals, southern elephant seals, and southern sea lions frequent the surrounding waters.
+Fourteen species of marine mammals including killer whales, Peale's dolphins, Commerson's dolphins, leopard seals, southern elephant seals, and southern sea lions frequent the surrounding waters.
 Elephant seals, fur seals, and sea lions all breed on the islands, and the largest elephant seal breeding site has over 500 animals in it.
 Other species, especially cetaceans, are also sometimes seen.
 Populations of large whales, drastically reduced by illegal whaling carried out by the Soviet Union until the late 1970s, are now recovering.
 These include southern right whales, humpback whales, blue whales, fin whales, sei whales, and sperm whales.

 227 bird species have been seen on the islands, over 60 of which are known to breed on the islands.
 21 of the resident species are land birds, and 18 are water birds.
 There are 22 species of seabirds which breed on the islands, and at least 18 annual migrators who breed elsewhere.
 There are two endemic species of bird (the Falkland steamer duck and Cobb's wren), and 14 endemic subspecies.

-There are five penguin species breeding on the islands, king penguins, rockhopper penguins, magellanic penguins, gentoo penguins, and macaroni penguins.
+There are five penguin species breeding on the islands, king penguins, southern rockhopper penguins, magellanic penguins, gentoo penguins, and macaroni penguins.
 Approximately 494,500 breeding pairs are thought to live on the island, 500 of which are king penguins.
 Five other species have been recorded, but do not have a breeding population.
 The largest breeding population of black-browed albatross is found on the islands, making up over 80% of the world's black-browed albatross population.
 This is the only breeding species of albatross, although nine others have been recorded.
 Many species of petrel also nest on the Falklands.
 Most remaining bird colonies exist on remote offshore islands.